 4. Can literalness affect communication?

-Yes, people who interpret things too literally may misunderstand jokes, sarcasm, or idiomatic expressions.
+Yes.
+People who take statements too literally may misunderstand jokes, sarcasm, idioms, or indirect requests.

 5. Is literalness a personality trait?

-It can reflect a person’s communication or thinking style, especially in logical, detail-oriented individuals.
+It can reflect a communication or thinking style—especially in detail-oriented people who prefer clear, unambiguous wording.